chronaeon/ether-modules/README.md

 # Ethereology

-This project is built and maintained in LaTeX, XML (RDF, OWL), and HTML.
-It uses frontend and backend technologies to create a seamless environment between which anyone can explore, use, and understand Ethereum.
-It is composed of three separate parts that all work in complementary relationships to each other.
+This project is built and maintained in LaTeX, XML (using RDF and OWL), and HTML.
+It traces the order of mechanism operations in Ethereum with complete documentation, and in minute detail.
 Some sections of the Ontology utilize APIs from [Etherscan](https://www.etherscan.io/apis) to track specific instances as examples.

 ##### Modules